Three Star Michelin and Celebrity Chef found dead.

 He learned cuisine classique techniques of Auguste Escoffier and trained under some of the best before him.
 He refined the “classical” techniques throughout his career and became one of the most prominent chefs associated with Nouvelle Cuisine.

-“Much more than a father and husband, he is a man of heart, a spiritual father, an emblematic figure of World Gastronomy and a French Flagship who is gone,” said a statement from his wife and children.
+“Much more than a father and husband, he was a man of heart, a spiritual father, an emblematic figure of World Gastronomy and a French Flagship who is gone,” said a statement from his wife and children.

 The loss of my father and my father figure were great losses in my life, but as we know, life goes on.